alirezabj/Part2-Exercise4/README.md

 `Ticket`: Encapsulates ticket details, including type, price, and expiration time.

-`ReaderDevice`: Represents the device that handles ticket purchases, balance inquiries, and card loading.
+`ReaderDevice`: Represents the device that handles ticket purchases

 `ServicePoint`: Represents locations where customers can load money onto their cards.